 Some people love to fill their life with big, bold, bright colors, but as a former New Yorker, neutrals are my go-to for everything house and home.
 But my white couch and cream walls are the perfect backdrops for adding a little color and texture to my interior style.

-Stay on-trend in your home by trying out Classic Blue, the Pantone Color of the Year for 2020.
+Stay on-trend in your home by trying out Very Peri, the Pantone Color of the Year for 2022.

 Adding Color in Unexpected Places

 There are so many spots in your home to add color, whether it’s a pink throw pillow on the couch or adding a jewel-toned comforter to the bed.
 But adding a new shade to an unexpected spot not only brings a new dimension to a room, it also gives attention to usually overlooked corners of the home.

 A fun splash of color on a lamp can carry attention to unnoticed corners.
 Try a table lamp in a bold color or a lampshade in a light, warm tone.
 Adding a colorful rug gives texture and personality to an otherwise dull space in the room.